 Type Covers click magnetically into place and provide protection for your Surface touchscreen.
 All Surface Type Covers have a standard keyboard layout, shortcut keys, and a two-button touchpad that supports touch gestures.

-- Connect the Type Cover
+- Click the Cover into place

-- Fold the Type Cover back
+- Fold the Cover back

-- Close the Type Cover
+- Close the Cover

 - Use the touchpad

 - Add an input language to your Surface